rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotAttachment/ChatbotAttachment.md

 To allow users to preview the contents of an attachment, load a read-only view of the file contents in a new modal.

-When users select the "edit" button it will open the `<AttachmentEdit>` component, which provides an interactive environment where users can make changes to the file.
-This logic is not shown in this example, but can be seen in [editable attachments.](#editable-attachments)

 ```js file="./PreviewAttachment.tsx"

 ```